mmatyas/pegasus-docs/docs/user-guide/meta-assets.md

-description: The Game Boy Advance (GBA) is a 32-bit handheld video game console developed, manufactured and marketed by Nintendo as the successor to the Game Boy Color. assets.default-boxFront: assets/default_cover.jpg
+description: The Game Boy Advance (GBA) is a 32-bit handheld video game console developed, manufactured and marketed by Nintendo as the successor to the Game Boy Color. assets.boxFront: assets/default_cover.jpg
 ```

 !!! tip
-    Similarly, `asset` is also accepted instead of `assets`, and `default` instead of `default-` works too.
+    Similarly, `asset` is also accepted instead of `assets`.

 ## The media directory

-If the game's assets haven't beed defined manually, Pegasus will also look for a matching file under `<gamedir>/media/<gamename>/`, where `<gamedir>` is the directory of the games (ie. where `collections.txt` is), and `<gamename>` is a particular game's filename without extension.
+If the game's assets haven't beed defined manually, Pegasus will also look for a matching file under `<gamedir>/media/<gamename>/`, where `<gamedir>` is the directory of the games (ie. where `metadata.pegasus.txt` is), and `<gamename>` is a particular game's filename without extension.

 ### Example

 ```
 NES/
-├─ collections.txt
-├─ metadata.txt
+├─ metadata.pegasus.txt
 ├─ Contra (U).zip
 └─ media/
    └─ Contra (U)/